davidmarquis/mjml-starter-advanced/README.md

 ## How to run this?

+> Consider using `nvm` to manage multiple Node versions on your system.

 Pre-requisites:

- - Node.js with NPM
+ - Node (v10) with NPM

 Preparing your machine:

+    $ npm install gulp -g                   # if needed
     $ npm install

 Build and start a LiveReload-enabled server for local development:

     $ gulp

 Then hit [http://localhost:1980](http://localhost:1980) to see a listing of all the output files.
 Any file can be open in the browser and every HTML file will be reloaded as you make changes in sources.

 ## Building for production